 Traditions are as important in organizations as they are in families.
 Nothing is more important for employee motivation than the annual traditions workplaces create for seasonal holidays.

 A holiday celebration builds positive morale, which results in increased motivation.
 High morale and motivation contribute to team building and productivity.
-Try some holiday and tradition celebrations to build positive morale and motivation in your workplace.
+Try some holiday and traditional celebrations to build positive morale and motivation in your workplace.

 Employees choose how much discretionary energy to exert for their employers in the workplace.
 Discretionary energy is the extra drive that an employee exerts in service to coworkers and customers at work—or not.
 An employer pays for the fundamental tasks that he hires an employee to perform.

 No matter how positive your workplace culture and environment are, you have the starring role in promoting your personal growth and motivation.
 You can promote your own personal growth, motivation, and career development to overcome boredom, inertia, and staleness.